disha2024/Credit-Scoring-Prediction-App/README.md

 💳 Credit Scoring Prediction App

 This is a web-based application that predicts the creditworthiness of an individual based on various personal, financial, and employment-related details.
-The model is trained on the German Credit Data ataset and uses a Random Forest classifier for prediction.
+The model is trained on the German Credit Dataset and uses a Random Forest classifier for prediction.

 📂 Dataset